brownieboy/react-bootstrap-slider/README.md

 The build JavaScript file will go on the /dist folder as react-bootstrap-slider.js.
 This is the main file for the project, which is used whenever this the react-bootstrap-slider package is loaded from npm.

-To build the demo, issue:
+##Demo
+There is a /demo folder present, but it only contains index.html and the CSS files by default.
+The JavaScript files need to be built before you can run this demo.
+If there is no /demo/js folder present, then you need to run:

         npm run buildDemo

-Webpack will build the JavaScript files for the demo in the /demo/js/ folder.
-Demo code will go in the slider-bundle.min.js file.
-Any 3rd-party code (jQuery, Bootstrap and the react-bootstrap-slider itself) goes into the vendor.min.js file.
+Webpack will build the JavaScript files for the demo and put them in the /demo/js/ folder.
+Demo code will go in the /demo/js/slider-bundle.min.js file.
+Any 3rd-party code (jQuery, Bootstrap and the react-bootstrap-slider itself) goes into the /demo/js/vendor.min.js file.
 Source maps are generated both.
+You can then open /demo/index.html in your browser.